Bedspace apartment

-Generally, the residents are low-income people, including the elderly, drug users, and some low-skilled or unskilled labourers.
+Generally, the residents are low-income people, including the elderly, drug users, and some low-skilled or unskilled labourers, and people who are physically or mentally ill.
 Reports from the Legislative Council of Hong Kong found that the people who lived in cage homes were those who did not qualify for social welfare, or subsidised rent or electricity.
 Most of the residents are male.
 Safety and other living conditions in bedspace apartments homes are often poor.

 While often called cage homes, they are categorised as "bedspace apartments" by the Hong Kong Government.
 According to the Bedspace Apartment Ordinance, the term "bedspace apartment" refers to a house that contains 12 or more people who rent bedspaces individually.
 It is legal to run these bedspace apartments, but landlords must first apply for a special license.

 History

 Bedspace apartments started to appear more commonly during the 1950s and 1960s.
 During the Chinese Civil War, a large number of Chinese mainlanders migrated to Hong Kong, and this, along with a surge in birth rates due to the prospering economy, caused the population to dramatically increase from 2,015,300 in 1951 to 3,129,648 in 1961.
 In an attempt to cope with the housing demand, the Hong Kong Government started to build several public housing estates.
 However, the government could not handle the extra burden brought by the Chinese migrant workers, and there were no housing or labour protection policies in place at that time.
 Cage homes thus became popular among migrant workers, as the rental fee was low.

 Today, people still live in cage homes because the Hong Kong government has instituted a single-person scoring system for public housing applications and lowered public housing quotas.
 In addition, according to a rule already in force before the handover and then transcribed into the Hong Kong Basic Law, new immigrants must wait seven years to become Hong Kong permanent residents.
 As such, poor immigrants are often forced to live in bedspace apartments until they receive a Hong Kong ID card.